cris178/P2PFileSystem/README.md

 * To put a value on the hashtable, a node will send a put request using the OpenDHT API that specifies a key-value pair.
 That value will remain stored on that node's storage but the key and value will be accessible from all nodes connected to the hashtable.
 When another node performs a get request to request the data associated with a key, the OpenDHT follows a path of connections to a node that has the value stored on the computer and then returns the value following a set of connections.

+* Lastly, connecting to the hashtable community is done through something called a bootstrap node.
+For one node to connect to the community it must ping a node that is already in the community.
+It can be any node in the community.
+It just has to be already in the community.
+To start a hashtable with an initial node, we can run a dhtnode process (provided by the API) in the terminal.
+This will run a bootstrap node on the host machines IP address and a random or specified port.

 ### Pre Req Knowledge

 Before you dive in there are some things you must know.